Chromaniquej2/techolution_solution/README.md

 The code is structured and written in a way that makes it easy to modify, extend, or refactor parts of the system without affecting others.

-## Contributing

-Contributions are welcome.
-Please submit a pull request for review.

-## License

-This project is licensed under the MIT License.

-## Contact

-For any questions or concerns, please contact [yourname@example.com](mailto:yourname@example.com).